 The Planet Alternative

-Now in our nineteenth year at the Seaplane Airport, we are pleased to find that, for many families, The Planet is like a real-life neighborhood or village – with its adult-guided resources, spontaneous kid-directed events, shady places to share dreams with friends, and the infinity of textural details that show long cultivation.
-As we maintain a family feeling, with virtually no staff turnover, we particularly invite those parents who share our determination to find a wholesome way through our rapidly-changing world.
+After more than twenty years at the Seaplane Airport, we are pleased to find that, for many families, The Planet is like a real-life neighborhood or village – with its adult-guided resources, spontaneous kid-directed events, shady places to share dreams with friends, and the infinity of textural details that show long cultivation.
+As we maintain a family feeling, we particularly invite those parents who share our determination to find a wholesome way through our rapidly-changing world.

 At The Planet we offer technical instruction, in shops that guide the genuine interests of children into general problem-solving skills, clarity, and self-confidence.
 And through our light over-all structure, emphasizing freedom and self-control, we carefully guide children toward best social development.

 We think that highly structured activities can be excellent, but something more is needed.
 Teachers and counselors may do their best to add a personal feeling to activity programs, but modern kids’ behavior often shows a lack of center or continuity.
 Kids may win ‘sportsmanship’ awards yet remain unable to play fair without adult referees.
 They may get high grades in school, while real-life comprehension is overlooked.
 And what parents teach kids about good manners is not always reinforced in specialized programs.

 At The Planet, we strive for a balance in which everyone’s heart is protected and honored.
 As a result, we find that diversity – of ethnicity, gender, ability, age, and plain old individuality – is a source of interest and fun.
 If we fail to honor the individual heart, we plant a need to assert the self above others, a need to seek advantage, to compensate for the inner feeling of neglect.
 Our ‘minors’-rights’ advocacy is a constant development of this theory.